you are here - www.capstan.at / itchy feet / une fin d'été en normandie

 Austria, November 2025

-we are back from our summer holidays in the north-west of France.
-After spending our summer holidays in our home country for several years, it was about time to make new plans for 2025.
-We have chosen to travel the Normandy, one of the most beautiful regions in Europe.
-Fourteen wonderful days on a road trip, touring from Paris to the Seine-Maritime region, along the coastal areas of the Calvados and Manche including a quick side-trip to Cancale in Brittany, and from there across the Orne and Eure regions to Giverny at the Seine river before our return trip to Vienna.
+By the time you read this we are back from our summer holidays in the north-west of France.
+After spending our vacation in our home country for several years, it was about time to make new plans for 2025.
+We have chosen to travel the Normandy, one of the most beautiful regions in France.
+Fourteen wonderful days on a road trip, touring from Paris to the Seine-Maritime, along the coastal regions of the Calvados and Manche including a quick side-trip to Cancale in Brittany, and from there across the Orne and Eure regions to Giverny at the Seine river before our return trip to Vienna.

 Seine-Maritime

-Estelle, the owner of the property, is an elegant Frenchwoman straight out of a storybook and a great host.
-She gave us a very warm welcome and provided us with valuable tips and advice which places in the region we should visit and - important for us - where to eat in and outside Etretat.
+Estelle, the owner of the the Castel de la Terrasse B&B, is an elegant Frenchwoman straight out of a storybook and a great host.
+She gave us a very warm welcome and provided us with valuable tips and advice, which places in the region we should visit and - important for us - where to eat in and outside Etretat.

 Calvados

-Our travel route took us via Honfleur and Trouville along the Côte Fleurie to the Ohama beach and the Normandie American Cemetery and Memorial, where we stopped for some hours to visit this history-charged place.
-"Omaha" refers to an 8 kilometer section of the coast, facing the English Channel, from Vierville-sur-Mer to Colleville-sur-Mer known as the American Sector during the pivotal D-Day liberation of Normandy.
-This iconic stretch of coastline invites visitors to explore its profound historical significance and connect with the stories of bravery during the D-day landings that shaped the course of history.
+Our travel route took us via Honfleur along the Côte Fleurie to the Ohama beach and the "Normandie American Cemetery & Memorial", where we stopped for some hours to visit this history-charged place.
+"Omaha" is the codename of an 8 kilometer coastal stretch that lies in front of the villages Vierville-sur-Mer, Saint-Laurent-sur-Mer and Colleville-sur-Mer.
+It was the landing sector of the United States' forces during the crucial D-Day liberation of Normandy.
+At this stretch of coastline, overlooked by the "Normandie American Cemetery & Memorial", visitors can learn of its profound significance and the stories of bravery during the D-day landings that shaped the course of Europe's history.

-The Normandie American Cemetery and Memorial
+The Normandie American Cemetery & Memorial

 Manche, Cotentin